 There are 2 essential groups of organic materials that you must include in your trench compost; these are the ‘greens’ and the ‘browns’.
-The ‘greens’ are organic materials such as fruit peels, veggies, corn cobs, garden plants, leaves and plant trimmings or any organic kitchen scraps.
+The ‘greens’ are organic materials.
+For instance, fruit peels, veggies, corn cobs, garden plants, leaves and plant trimmings or any organic kitchen scraps.
 These are good for adding nitrogen to the soil.
-The ‘browns’ include newspapers, toilet tissues or kitchen napkins, straw, fall leaves, bedding from chicken and chopped up twigs and small branches, and are rich in carbon.
+The ‘browns’, on the other hand, include newspapers, toilet tissues or kitchen napkins, straw, fall leaves, bedding from chicken and chopped up twigs and small branches, and are rich in carbon.

 Here are a few benefits of trenching to make you fall in love with it.
 If you have had an experience with compost piles, you are then aware of that awful smell that puts you off, huh?
 The strong nauseous smell from compost piles is usually due to anaerobic conditions.
 What makes me love trench composting is that I don’t have to worry my pretty ‘little’ head over this!
 Trench composting has no smell at, because once the compost material is buried it is not exposed to air.